Adamage/tutorials/simple_applications/tensorflow2/mnist/README.md

 #### Prerequisites

-Before we start the implementation, we need an environment with TensorFlow library that can be run on the IPU.
-To accomplish this, complete the following steps - install the Poplar SDK and Make sure to run the `enable.sh` script for Poplar and activate a Python virtualenv with the tensorflow-2 wheel from the Poplar SDK installed.
+Before we start the implementation, we need to prepare an IPU compatible TensorFlow 2 environment.
+First install the Poplar SDK.
+Make sure to run the `enable.sh` script for Poplar and activate a Python virtualenv with the TensorFlow 2 wheel from the Poplar SDK installed.

 Let's validate the installation, import the libraries and check the tensorflow
 version: